California Utilities Diversity Council

 Thank you so much Gwen!

-California Public Utilities Commission Held Its Annual "En Banc" October 4 at USC in Los Angeles, CA
+California Public Utilities Commission Plans Its Annual "En Banc" on General Order 156 for October 9, 2014 at USC

-The top executives of companies doing business in California regularly appear before the Commissioners to share progress and some continuing challenges.
-The companies included:
+The top regulated company executives doing business in California regularly appear before the Commissioners to share progress and some continuing challenges on their mission towards diversity and inclusion.
+The companies include:

 San Diego Gas & Electric